podypodpod/davidlomas.co.uk/cv.md

 - Full stack (devops).
 - Improving communication in air traffic mangement.
 Taking multiple sources of information in the aviation industry, applying matching algorithms creating a central place for aviation data.
-- Providing this data via APIs or as an in house solution.
+- Providing this data via public APIs or as an in house solution.
 - Using docker microservices running on kubernetes with kafka in between creating a pipeline for the data.

 Side projects at snowflake: